 Talking with parents of older children with a similar metabolic disorder about how they prepare the special foods and what it is like living with the diet can be useful.

-Seeing other children with the same disorder who are growing and developing well is reassuring and can help in developing confidence about the future.
-Your Metabolic Team can put you in touch with other families.
 Joining a parent group can be a support.
-It is important to remember that the symptoms and effects of metabolic disorder can be very different from child to child - even with the same disorder or from the same family.
+It is important to remember that the symptoms and effects of metabolic disorders can be very different from child to child-even with the same disorder and even from the same family.
 Sometimes reading about the disorder on the internet can be unnecessarily alarming.
 Talk to your doctor about the likely outcome for your child.